vala-lang/vala-docs/source/developer-guides/documentation/valadoc-guide/01-00-quick-start.rst

    However, be aware that ``--force`` does not remove any documentation.
 It only adds and overwrites documentation.

-This will generate a the documentation of the code in the ``docs`` directory.
+This will generate the documentation of the code in the ``docs`` directory.

 Open ``docs/index.html`` in a web browser to view the generated documentation: